 You also don’t have to pay taxes on any of your earnings as long they stay in your account.
 Instead, you only pay taxes on the money that you withdraw in retirement which is referred to as a tax deferral benefit.

 In plain English, this means that you not only get to contribute to your retirement savings tax free each year, but your savings also grow tax free – a great benefit that should not be overlooked.

 Because of these generous benefits, RRSPs have a few restrictions like annual contribution limits and specific eligibility requirements.
-As a client of Planswell, you’ll know exactly how much to contribute every month and year, so you’re always maximizing your contributions with any eye on retirement
+As a client of Planswell, you’ll know exactly how much to contribute every month and year, so you’re always maximizing your contributions with an eye on retirement.

 What else do I need to know?

 Retirement spending is very similar to the process of decumulation.
 Decumulation involves strategizing about the best way to spend the savings you’ve worked hard to accumulate during your working years based on critical factors like your current income streams, investment strategy, personal goals, needs and plans for an inheritance.

 Most of us spend our entire adult lives at least vaguely aware that saving for retirement is a critical aspect of our financial health.
 However, saving for retirement is only half of the puzzle.

 Once we actually reach retirement age, we’re presented with a new challenge – how to spend the savings we’ve worked hard to accumulate during your working years.
 This process is called deaccumulation and it requires a completely different skill set than what is needed to accumulate wealth.